KaziRifatMorshed/beginner-friendly-VS-Code-profile/README.md

 To compile C, C++, you need to install [MinGW]() or [MSYS2](https://www.msys2.org).
 We prefer MSYS2.
 Follow this [YouTube video]() for installing MSYS2 and adding Environment Variable.
 We'll continue with following easy steps inside VS Code to set up your coding environment.

 1. Download the config file (ended with `.code-profile`) by [clicking here](https://github.com/KaziRifatMorshed/beginner-friendly-VS-Code-profile/releases/download/v1.1/tbtKU-VS_Code-profile-v1.1-Windows.code-profile).
-This file should be downloaded to the 'Downloads' folder (dy Default, or, you should know/track download location).
+This file should be downloaded to the 'Downloads' folder (dy Default, or, you should know/track your download location).

 2. `Settings icon` (Bottom-Left corner of VS-Code window) > `Profile (Default)` > `Import Profile...`
    ![](/img/img1.png)